-ROLE PLAYERS ROLES AND RESPONSIBILITIES Compilation of comprehensive, neat and presentable IDP document that complies with all legislator requirements.
-Amend the IDP document in accordance with the comments of the MEC.
-BUDGET OFFICE Responsible for the Management, planning and compilation of Budget.
-Day to day management and coordination of the Budget process.
-IDP-STEERING COMMITTEE Refinement and Quality check of IDP document to ensure compliance with legislation.
+ROLE PLAYERS ROLES AND RESPONSIBILITIES IDP-STEERING COMMITTEE Refinement and Quality check of IDP document to ensure compliance with legislation.
 Consist of Municipal Manager, Senior Management/Directors, IDP Manager, and Speaker.
-BUDGET-STEERING COMMITTEE To provide technical assistance to the mayor in discharging the responsibilities set out in Section 53 of the MFMA.
-Consist of portfolio Councillor for Financial matters, the Municipal Manager, the Chief Financial Officer, Directors and Head of Departments to give technical advice if necessary.
+BUDGET-STEERING To provide technical assistance to the mayor in discharging the responsibilities set out in Section 53 of the MFMA.
+Consist of portfolio Councillor for Financial matters, the Municipal Manager, the Chief COMMITTEE Consist of portion Councillor for Financial matters, the Municipal Manager, the Chief Financial Officer, Directors and Head of Departments to give technical advice if necessary.